Phone Location Email

 Restlessness is intricately connected to dopamine levels, since dopamine plays a crucial role in regulating movement, concentration, and emotional stability.
 When dopamine levels are excessively high—often due to stress, overstimulation (from sources like caffeine, social media, or relentless multitasking), or certain neurological disorders—it can result in hyperactivity, difficulty in relaxing, and a persistent craving for stimulation.

 Restlessness—whether it manifests physically (like pacing or fidgeting) or mentally (such as racing thoughts or an inability to unwind)—is closely associated with heightened noradrenaline levels in both the brain and body.
-Noradrenaline acts as a "fight-or-flight" hormone that keeps you alert, responsive, and prepared for action.
-When it becomes overly active, it can create a sensation of being perpetually "on edge," even in the absence of any genuine threat.

 Adrenaline